(The tattoo once read 'Winona Forever'!)

 I had a chance to visit the island of Madeira in the summer of 2019 and it was the highlight of my trip to Portugal.
 Our best wine tasting was at the house of D’Olivier and for those of you that missed the review the first time it was sent out I have included it on this e-mail along with all the Madeira wines that we have in store.

-NV Bastardo Riserva Quatro Pipasa Madeira, Barbeito (500cc)
+NV Barbeito Bastardo Riserva Quatro Pipasa Madeira (500cc)

 Selection of Cheese and Charcuterie

-Frozen Foie Gras Powder served with Orange Aspic and Beef Consommé
+Frozen Foie Gras served over Tomato Aspic and Beef Consume